billvaglienti/ProtoGen/README.md

 - `comment` : Gives a multi-line line doxygen comment wrapped at 80 characters that appears above the enumeration.

 - `description` : If provided, a long-form description can be prepended to the given enumeration (in the documentation markdown).
 This allows for a more verbose description of the particular enumeration to be added to the docs.
-NOTE: This description will NOT appear in the generated code.
+NOTE: This description will *not* appear in the generated code.

-- `hidden` : is used to specify that this particular enumeration will NOT appear in the generated documentation markdown.
+- `hidden` : is used to specify that this particular enumeration will *not* appear in the generated documentation markdown.
 NOTE: This enumeartion will still appear in the generated code.

 ###Enum : Value subtag attributes: